Quick Tips For Surviving Your Inevitable Roommate Drama

 At some point in your student career, you will likely struggle to find balance primarily between these three things: academics, social life, and sleep.

 But you’re an adult, right?
-So you also have that freelance thing to finish, and you should probably go to the gym, call your mom, drink more water, eat less gluten, update your LinkedIn, volunteer somewhere and considering the state America is in right now it’s probably a smart idea to put Instagram down and read Margaret Atwood’s The Handmaid’s Tale.
+So you also have that freelance thing to finish, and you should probably go to the gym, call your mom, drink more water, eat less gluten, update your LinkedIn and volunteer somewhere.

 And as if you didn’t already have enough “adult-y” things to do, you’re also the designated roommate in-charge of the tedious tasks like managing/organizing the hydro, gas and internet payments.